Here Comes the Cowboy

 Here Comes the Cowboy is the fourth studio album by singer-songwriter and multi-instrumentalist Mac DeMarco, released on May 10, 2019, through Mac's Record Label.

 Background

-DeMarco recorded the album at his house, specifically in his garage, based in Los Angeles.
+DeMarco recorded Here Comes the Cowboy at his house, specifically in his garage, based in Los Angeles.
 He played all the instruments except for some keyboard playing, by bandmate Alec Meen.
 His sound engineer Yakitori Sentar, helped him arrange the tracks.
 While recording, DeMarco said that it was raining, in which raindrops can be heard through the recording, hitting his garage windows.

-In a DIY interview, DeMarco wanted the album to sound like a "demo record", saying "That was maybe the thing, you can't keep tweaking to get to that, you have to let it rest."
+In a DIY interview, DeMarco wanted Cowboy to sound like a "demo record", saying "That was maybe the thing, you can't keep tweaking to get to that, you have to let it rest."